Póvoa de Varzim Bullfighting Arena: Corrida TV Norte, Brazilian rodeos and the anti-bullfighting movement

 A project to build a roof over the bullring was presented in late 20th century by the German engineer Rudolf Bergman, who designed the roof of the Olympic Stadium in Berlin and the Waldstation in Frankfurt.
 The engineer's project included bars, restaurants and other services, and was considered relevant for tourism, but the project was canceled due to lack of funding.
 In 2008, a German businessman, supporting the end of bullfighting, proposed to transform the Praça into a biergarten, a leisure, entertainment and culture venue similar to the one in Munich in Germany.

-The importance that the local bullfighting shows has for the popularity of tauromachy in Northern Portugal, with Corrida TV Norte being one of the most important national corridas, and the creation of a new non-traditional show, the Brazilian rodeo that in the II Rodeo Country Bulls (2004), increased the outcry of animal welfare associations, Brazilian rodeos stopped being presented, but this didn't stopped that PETA (People for the Ethical Treatment of Animals), a major international organization, the Portuguese Animal and the Scottish Advocate for Animals protesting there during the 2005 Corrida TV Norte.
+The importance that the local bullfighting shows had for the popularity of tauromachy in Northern Portugal, with Corrida TV Norte being one of the most important national corridas, and the creation of a new non-traditional show, the Brazilian rodeo that in the II Rodeo Country Bulls (2004), increased the outcry of animal welfare associations, Brazilian rodeos stopped being presented, but this didn't stopped that PETA (People for the Ethical Treatment of Animals), a major international organization, the Portuguese Animal and the Scottish Advocate for Animals protesting there during the 2005 Corrida TV Norte.
 Between 1997 and 2015, a Garraida was held in the Póvoa de Varzim arena, with young bulls and higher education students.
 It occurred in early May as part of Porto's student festivities - the Queima das Fitas.
 This was not a violent bullfight, but rather playing with bulls and part of Porto's student festivities since 1948.
 These ended following student pressure, regular protests near the bullring and declining student attendance.

-Violence to animals banned

-The 2017 local elections saw the rise of the People–Animals–Nature (PAN) party, whose main objective was the end of bullfightings in Póvoa de Varzim, becoming the fourth most-voted party for the city hall with 3.94%.
-Following local pressure and the planned transformation of the arena into an events venue, the city hall of Póvoa de Varzim banned bullfights and other shows that are violent to animals starting from 1 January 2019.
-This sent shockwaves across the bullfighting world, and Prótoiro joined efforts with Spanish and French counterparts to take the city hall to court, saying that bullfighting is part of Portuguese culture.
-In September, the court in Porto ruled that the ban was unconstitutional.